softprops/ls/README.md

       "coda" at "http://repo.codahale.com"
     )

-There is also a release availble if you are using sbt 0.12.0-RC1
+There is also a release available if you are using sbt 0.12.0-RC1

     addSbtPlugin("me.lessis" % "ls-sbt" % "0.1.2")

     resolvers ++= Seq(
       Classpaths.sbtPluginReleases,
       Opts.resolver.sonatypeReleases
     )

 Mix it in to your project definition